Credit Card Statistics

 Credit Card Fraud Statistics

-In this fraud category, there were 365,597 reports.
-According to the latest identity theft statistics, most of the reports (29.39%) were associated with impersonation.
+The number of frauds in this category decreased slightly from 2020.
+According to the latest identity theft statistics, most of the reports (25.01%) were associated with impersonation.
 Among ID theft, credit card fraud is one of the most common subtypes, second only to government documents or benefits fraud.

-23. Credit cards were the first payment method with the most fraud reports in 2020.
+23. Credit cards were the payment method with the most fraud reports in 2021.

-The FTC Data Book 2020 on fraud in the US shows that 91,515 fraud cases were associated with misuse of credit cards.
-The total loss of all these cases was $149 million, according to credit card skimming statistics.
-Wire transfer remains the top payment method targeted by scammers.
-Out of 250,678 fraud reports with a payment method, 56,811 were related to wire transfer scams, generating $311 million in losses.
+The FTC Data Book 2021 on fraud in the US shows that 88,354 fraud cases were associated with misuse of credit cards.
+The total loss of all these cases was $181 million, according to credit card skimming statistics.
+Out of 440,058 fraud reports with a payment method, 58,026 were related to wire transfer scams, generating $482 million in losses.

 24. Credit card-related ID theft has been on the rise for the past few years.